 If you’re enrolled in our monthly plan and need to stop lessons, send us an email at least 7 days before the end of the month, and we’ll stop all future charges.
 Tuition is non-refundable once billed!
 If you cancel in the middle of a month after paying for that month, you can still use your remaining lessons, or you can request makeup credits to save them for later.

-To cancel your enrollment, you MUST notify us in email.
+To cancel your enrollment, you MUST notify us by email.
 Cancelling your lessons in the Student Portal will not stop billing!